Soca music: Brooklyn soca

-From the mid-1970s through the early 1990s, Brooklyn, NY, in the United States, became a center for soca music production.
+From the mid-1970s through the early 1990s, Brooklyn, New York, in the United States, became a center for soca music production.
 The borough, home to a large and diverse West Indian population, boasted three important Caribbean immigrant-owned record companies: Straker's Records (owned by Granville Straker), Charlie's Records (owned by Rawlston Charles), and B's Records (owned by Michael Gould).
 Nearly every important calypsonian/soca singer of the era recorded on one or more of these Brooklyn labels, resulting in a significant expansion of the music's international reach.
 Taking advantage of New York's advanced recording and mixing facilities, several top calypsonians turned soca singers, including the Mighty Sparrow, Calypso Rose, and the Mighty Duke, relocated to the city.
 Others, including Chalkdust, Lord Kitchener, Explainer, Swallow, and Shadow, cycled between the Caribbean and Brooklyn to record and perform.

 In media

-Soca music videos are played on several television channels including CaribVision, Centric, Synergy TV, and Tempo TV.
+Soca music videos are played on several television channels, including CaribVision, Centric, Synergy TV, and Tempo TV.
 The theme tune to the UK comedy show Desmond's was in a soca style.

-In 2014 Apple's iTunes Store became the largest online store to recognize calypso and soca as two of its formal catalog genres.
+In 2014, Apple's iTunes Store became the largest online store to recognize calypso and soca as two of its formal catalog genres.